-I believe my ability to mix recordings of everyday sounds and real instruments into my work is what sets me apart from other composers and sound designers.
-My work, whether it’s a soundtrack for a show or an installation, always aims to transport the audience so that they really feel like they are in a fictional world, even if that world is abstract or electronic.
-The use of familiar sounds in sometimes unfamiliar ways has become my trademark sound design.
+Their ability to mix recordings of everyday sounds and real instruments into their sound work is what sets them apart from other composers and sound designers.
+Their work, whether it’s a soundtrack for a show or an installation, always aims to transport the audience so that they really feel like they are in a fictional world, even if that world is abstract or electronic.
+The use of familiar sounds in sometimes unfamiliar ways has become their trademark sound design.

-If you are looking for some music or sounds, or want to discuss some ideas with me, then I would love to hear from you.
+If you’d like to discuss some ideas with me, then I would love to hear from you.
 You can email me at dougieevans[at]gmail.com

 “The drama is punctuated beautifully with Dougie Evans’s soundscapes − here the sound of outside traffic and there, the pull of a dreamy, surreal blend of effects.”